Briddhi Lakshmi: Sources

-Much of what is known about the crisis is known from the journal of Father Cassino, a Capuchin missionary from Macerata who was staying in Bhaktapur during the crisis of succession.
-There are also three copper plate inscriptions: two of them, at the temple of Brahmani in Bhaktapur and at the temple of Balkumari in Thimi, were commissioned by Briddhi Lakshmi herself while the third, at Chitrapur Village, south of the city of Bhaktapur was set up by Ranajit Malla; all three of them are also related to the crisis.
-Additionally, there are six Newar Language poems written by Briddhi Lakshmi which describe her experience during the crisis of succession.
+Much of what is known about the crisis is known from the journal of Cassiano Beligatti, a Capuchin missionary from Macerata who was staying in Bhaktapur during the crisis of succession.
+There are also three copper plate inscriptions: two of them, at the temple of Brahmani in Bhaktapur attributed to Ranajita Malla, Briddhi Lakshmi and their child while the other two at the temple of Balkumari in Thimi and at Chitrapur Village, south of Thimi; dating from the same day from Briddhi Lakshmi.
+Additionally, there are six Newar Language poems written by Briddhi Lakshmi likely during her stay in Thimi or Kathmandu.